Electrostatics/go2pdb/README.md

 This index is updated approximately every 4 weeks and can be [downloaded via FTP](ftp://ftp.ebi.ac.uk/pub/databases/GO/goa/PDB/).
 However, the database appears to have holes in it, so this code also searches UniProt for entries with matching GO codes that also have PDB structures.

+## Support

+This software is supported by the National Institutes of Health (grant GM069702).

 ## Installation and dependencies

 After creating and activating a virtual environment (e.g., with [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) or [virtualenv](https://virtualenv.pypa.io/en/latest/)), you can install the code and most of its dependencies by running